Monday, September 30, 2024

 If you got value from this post, please “Share” it.

 It's beyond the scope of this essay, and would have complicated things too much to mention it in the main body, but there is also the issue of how to implement this exception.
 It could be voluntary, but I doubt that would work.
 Or people using the information could assert fair use, but that's risky given the economic stakes in copyright violations.
 Three strategies occur to me that perhaps I'll elaborate on elsewhere.
 (1) We could expressly weaken copyright law in some areas related to news, so that it exempted certain topics, or shortened their duration to a very small amount measured in hours or days, depending on the urgency of the situation; (2) we could clarify or extend the present four criteria for fair use; or (3) we could (probably to the horror of some of my lawyer friends) extend intellectual property law to have the analog of what real estate law calls an easement, a right of non-property holders against property holders to make certain uses.
 I kind of like this latter mechanism, which leaves copyright per se alone and yet could be better structured and more reliable to use than fair use.
+(One might even sue for such an easement where it didn't occur naturally.)
 But that's topic for another day.

 The graphic was generated at Abacus.ai using Claude Sonnet 3.5 and variously either Dall-E or Flux.1.
 There are many reasons I'm not entirely sure I'm happy with so-called “AI”—or Large Language Models (“LLMs”)—but for now I am using graphics generation to experiment with the technology since, like it or not, we don't seem to be able to hold the tech at bay.
 The prompts used were, respectively: